Owain Gwynedd: War with King Henry II

 All went well until the accession of King Henry II of England in 1154.
 Henry invaded Gwynedd in 1157 with the support of Madog ap Maredudd of Powys and Owain's brother Cadwaladr.
 The invasion met with mixed fortunes.
 Henry's forces ravaged eastern Gwynedd and destroyed many churches thus enraging the local population.
 The two armies met at Ewloe.
 Owain's men ambushed the royal army in a narrow, wooded valley, routing it completely with King Henry himself narrowly avoiding capture.
 The fleet accompanying the invasion made a landing on Anglesey where it was defeated.
 Ultimately, at the end of the campaign, Owain was forced to come to terms with Henry, being obliged to surrender Rhuddlan and other conquests in the east.

-Forty years after these events, the scholar Gerald of Wales, in a rare quote from these times, wrote what Owain Gwynedd said to his troops on the eve of battle:

-"My opinion, indeed, by no means agrees with yours, for we ought to rejoice at this conduct of our adversary; for, unless supported by divine assistance, we are far inferior to the English; and they, by their behaviour, have made God their enemy, who is able most powerfully to avenge both himself and us.
-We therefore most devoutly promise God that we will henceforth pay greater reverence than ever to churches and holy places."

 Madog ap Maredudd died in 1160, enabling Owain to regain territory in the east.
-In 1163 he formed an alliance with Rhys ap Gruffydd of Deheubarth to challenge English rule.
+In 1163 he formed an alliance with Rhys ap Gruffudd of Deheubarth to challenge English rule.
 King Henry again invaded Gwynedd in 1165, but instead of taking the usual route along the northern coastal plain, the king's army invaded from Oswestry and took a route over the Berwyn hills.
-The invasion was met by an alliance of all the Welsh princes, with Owain as the undisputed leader.
-However, apart from a small melee at the Battle of Crogen there was little fighting, for the Welsh weather came to Owain's assistance as torrential rain forced Henry to retreat in disorder.
+The invasion was met by an alliance of all the Welsh Princes, with Owain as the undisputed leader.
+However, apart from a small melee at the Battle of Crogen, there was little fighting, for the Welsh weather came to Owain's assistance as torrential rain forced Henry to retreat in disorder.
 The infuriated Henry mutilated a number of Welsh hostages, including two of Owain's sons.

+Owain wrote two letters to Louis VII of France, describing himself as "King of Wales" and "King of the Welsh".
+In the last of his letters to Louis VII of France, he offered to become a vassal of the French king and assist in attacking Henry if the French would make war on him.
+This time Owain styled himself Waliarum Princeps (Prince of Wales), the first time he or anyone is known to have used such a title.

+At the time, the word prince, deriving as it did from the Latin princeps, meant "first person, chief leader; ruler, sovereign."
+It wasn't until the 14th century that it came to mean "heir to the throne".
+Thus, Owain, by designating himself princeps, was calling himself the principal ruler of Wales.

-Henry did not invade Gwynedd again and Owain was able to regain his eastern conquests, recapturing Rhuddlan castle in 1167 after a siege of three months.
+Henry did not invade Gwynedd again, and Owain was able to regain his eastern conquests, recapturing Rhuddlan Castle in 1167 after a siege of three months.